nimzodisaster/FastCorticalWiring/README.md

 2.  **Radius Function:** A measure of local intra-areal wiring cost.
 3.  **Perimeter Function:** A measure of local inter-areal wiring cost.

 The primary advantage of this implementation is its performance.
-It leverages the "heat method" for geodesic distance computation via the `pycortex` library, which is significantly faster than traditional approaches like Dijkstra's algorithm.
+It leverages the "heat method" for geodesic distance computation via the `pycortex` library or 'Potpourri3d', the latter recently added, both of which is significantly faster than traditional approaches like Dijkstra's algorithm.
 It also uses `numba` for optional just-in-time (JIT) compilation of performance-critical geometric calculations, providing a substantial speedup.

 ## Key Features